blrgis/blrgis.github.io/articles/basics_of_rs_gis.md

 ### Projection
+Projection, in general, means viewing an object residing in a higher dimensional system from a lower dimensional system.
+When we see the world, we view it in 3D, however, when we create a map, it is in 2D.
+Maps are the projection of 3D world onto a 2D system.
 In Figure 1, we see that the coordinate system is a local system where (0,0) is the origin.
 When this coordinate system is transformed into some other system its called Projection.